Why a Year-Round, Omnichannel Strategy is Key to Partner Engagement

-In your opinion, what from the last year will have staying power in 2021 and beyond?
+In your opinion, what from the past two years will have staying power?

 JC: The individual behaviors and needs of members will inform that, and it will vary from association to association.
 In the near term, we’ll continue to design cost-effective hybrid events that can create the best face-to-face experience, but also complement it with channel options for digital learners.
 We are guiding our clients on new product and service opportunities based on what we have learned about changing member needs from research and data.

 Another trend we're seeing is regionalization of face-to-face experiences.
 People’s travel and budgets have been limited, so associations are expanding their event portfolio to include more intimate, local events.

 For example, one of our clients launched a new regional event.
 The primary purpose was making buyer/seller connections; it sold out and was very successful.
 Another client launched four regional meetings, providing partners opportunities to network with members.
 It has helped replace revenue from the prior year's cancellation of the client’s international conference.

 As we think about how partner needs are changing, associations should have a sensibility around developing an inventory of high-quality, high-impact partner opportunities.
 Coming out of COVID, the most profound learning for me has been that if we design the right opportunities and value price them, partners will invest in them.
 They want to engage with an audience in a way that will help them stand out.